 How are candidates elected?

 Gisborne District Council uses the Single Transferable Vote System (STV).
-Instead of putting a tick beside the candidates you want to vote for, you rank them with numbers.
+Instead of ticking the candidates you want to vote for, you rank them using numbers.

-Write the number 1 in the box next to your favourite candidate you most want to win, a 2 next to your next favourite candidate, then a 3 for the next person and so on.
+Write 1 in the box next to the candidate you most want to win, 2 next to your second choice, 3 for your third and so on.
+You can rank as many or as few candidates as you like.

 Do I need to use the number 1?